Sokol space suit: Use by countries other than Russia

-The People's Republic of China have bought a number of space suits from the Russians for use in their space programme.
+The People's Republic of China purchased a number of space suits from the Russians for use in the China Manned Space Program.
 The suit worn by Yang Liwei on Shenzhou 5, the first crewed Chinese spaceflight, closely resembles a Sokol-KV2 suit, but it is believed to be a Chinese-made version rather than an actual Russian suit.
-Pictures show that the suits worn by Fei Junlong and Nie Haisheng on Shenzhou 6 differ in detail from the earlier suit; they are also reported to be lighter.
+Derivative versions of Sokol continue to be worn by Chinese taikonauts on flights of the Shenzhou spacecraft today, though details of the suits' design differ slightly; they are also reported to weigh less than the Russian version of Sokol.

 Sokol suits have been bought for uses other than spaceflight.
 It was planned that the crew of the British QinetiQ 1 high-altitude balloon would wear modified Sokol suits purchased from Zvezda.
 As the balloonists would have occupied an open platform during their twelve-hour flight, the Sokol suits, together with heavily insulated outer garments, would have protected them from the cold and low pressure of the stratosphere as the balloon ascended to a height of around 40 km.

 Bulgaria developed its own version of the Sokol space suit in the mid-1970s.